MathcelF/Moderationide/README.md

 If it's important, please open a Ticket in Boronide
 -> I will be contacted.

-Bot is using the py-cord library.
+The bot is using the py-cord library.

+# Facit:

+If you need help / got questions, contact MathcelF or the  Boronide Support Team.
+Regards or anything: pleases to my email: mathcelf@tutanota.com